 Asking open-ended questions helps clients reflect and generate knowledge of which they may have previously been unaware.
-Such insights result in clients reaching new, or more balanced, perspectives and identify actions to overcome difficulties.
+Such insights result in clients reaching new or more balanced perspectives and identifying actions to overcome difficulties.

 Coaches should avoid becoming ‘stuck’ entirely in the Socratic mode.
 Complete reliance on Socratic questions will lead to robotic and predictable sessions.
 Indeed, at times, the therapist may require closed questions to push a point and offer some direction (Neenan, 2008).

-Socratic questioning requires the student to identify, then defend, their position regarding their thoughts and beliefs.
+Socratic questioning requires the student to identify and defend their position regarding their thoughts and beliefs.

-Discussion is less about facts, or what others think about the facts, and more what the student concludes about them.
+Discussion is less about facts or what others think about the facts, and more about what the student concludes about them.
 The underlying beliefs of each participant in the conversation are under review rather than abstract propositions.

-Socratic Circles can be particularly useful for gaining an in-depth understanding of a specific text, or, as follows, to examine the questioning technique itself and the abilities of the group using it:
+Socratic circles can be particularly useful for gaining an in-depth understanding of a specific text or examine the questioning technique itself and the abilities of the group using it:

-- The inner circle is told to read and discuss the text with one another for the next ten minutes.
+The inner circle is told to read and discuss the text with one another for the next 10 minutes.

-- Once completed, the outer circle is given a further ten minutes to evaluate the inner circle’s dialogue and provide feedback.
+Once completed, the outer circle is given a further 10 minutes to evaluate the inner circle’s dialogue and provide feedback.

 Observing the Socratic method can provide a valuable opportunity to learn about the process of questioning.

-- The teacher may define some initial open-ended questions but do not adopt the role of a leader.
+The teacher may define some initial open-ended questions but does not adopt the role of a leader.

-- Once over, a review of the techniques used, and the group’s effectiveness at using them, should be performed and learnings fed into future seminars.
+Once over, a review of the techniques and the group’s effectiveness at using them should be performed and learnings fed into future seminars.

 It takes time to learn and use the Socratic method effectively and should be considered a necessary part of the group’s overall journey.

 At times we all need pointers regarding the questions to ask.
-The, misleadingly named, 5W’s—who, what, when, where, why, and how – are widely used for basic information gathering, from journalism to policing.
+The misleadingly named five Ws – who, what, when, where, why, and how – are widely used for basic information gathering, from journalism to policing.

-The 5W’s (and 1 H) provides a useful set of open questions, inviting the listener to answer and elaborate on the facts.
+The five Ws (and an H) provide a useful set of open questions, inviting the listener to answer and elaborate on the facts.

 Simply stated, Socratic questioning follows the steps below.

-Ask the person to state clearly their belief(s)/argument.
+Ask the person to state clearly their belief/argument.

-Ask open questions to elicit further knowledge and uncover assumptions, misconceptions, inconsistencies, and contradictions, e.g.
+Ask open questions to elicit further knowledge and uncover assumptions, misconceptions, inconsistencies, and contradictions.

-If contradictions, inconsistencies, exceptions, or counterexamples are identified, then ask the person to either disregard the belief, or to restate it more precisely.
+If contradictions, inconsistencies, exceptions, or counterexamples are identified, then ask the person to either disregard the belief or restate it more precisely.

 The order may not always proceed as above.
 However, the steps provide an insight into how the questioning could proceed.
 Repeat the process to drill down into the core of an issue, thought, or belief.